mkohler/minunit/README.md

 mu_check(condition): will pass if the condition is evaluated to true, otherwise it will show the condition as the error message

+mu_check_str_eq(str1, str2): will pass if the strings match, otherwise show both strings as the error message

 mu_fail(message): will fail and show the message

 mu_assert(condition, message): will pass if the condition is true, otherwise it